scout507/Ndjson_to_png_converter/README.md

 ## Usage

 1. Create a directory named `data` at the root of the project folder.
-2. Paste all your ndjson-files into `data`
+2. Paste all your ndjson-files into `data`.
 3. Create a subdirectory in `data` for each category you want to convert.
 The subdirectories should be named according to the category name, for example `apple`.
 4. Add your categories to  `dataList` in the `parser.ts` file.
 5. Run `parser.ts` .
-In the console you'll get ask witch category and how many files
+In the console you'll get ask witch category and how many files you want to convert.

+The png images will be saved to their according subdirectories.